 Requirements Traceability keeps in check the relation between requirements and other development artifacts such as technical and other requirements.
 Its objective is to understand the product under development and all the other requirements; enhance the overall quality of the product(s) under development and the capability to manage change in requirements and other artifacts.

 All the requirements should be traced but also the affiliation of requirements with all the relics associated with it.
 Such as test results models, test cases, test procedures analysis results and all kinds of documentation.
 User groups and people related to requirements should be traceable.

 The matrix consists of the table of features.
 For each feature, a tester will check if there is backward and forward traceability which means– Is each feature is matching back to an objective?
 Do we have all the requirements of the particular feature?

 If there is a feature without any traceability, it will notify the project team that the requirements are not complete.

-RTM also helps in evaluating the effect on the QA team to reuse the test cases.
+RTM (Requirement traceability matrix) also helps in evaluating the effect on the QA team to reuse the test cases.
 It also illustrates overall defects or execution status keeping in mind business requirements.

 When the “defects” section is used to build up the deteriorating traceability, we can tell that the “Login” or any other mentioned functionality is the most defective.
 Rather than reporting that these particular test cases are failed, Traceability Matrix gives frankness back to the business prerequisite that has most defects in this way signifying what the client wants and the Quality.

-With BugRaptors at your side, you don’t need to worry about the missing requirements as we have a team of highly skilled & professional testers that make sure that every requirement is covered/ implemented on the final product.
+With BugRaptors at your side, you don’t need to worry about the missing requirements as we have a team of highly skilled & professional software testers that make sure that every step of thorough requirement analysis is covered and implemented on the final product.